TA BRAMLEY - PROFESSIONAL PHOTOGRAPHER

 The Thomas Bramley images shown here are only a small representation of what is archivally held digitally by the author.

-Conflicting dates for the end of production given online, have been given as 1927 to the 1930's, but It has been suggested to the author that over 900 images were published from 1908 - 1928.
+Conflicting dates for the end of production given online, have been given as 1927 to the 1930's, but It has been suggested to the author that way over 900 images were published from 1908 - 1928.
 This could be a conservative figure - Further research is required.

 He operated from 71 Mount Durand and then went to Hiawatha, St Julian's Avenue; a property that has now been demolished.